openharmony/game_game_controller_framework/README.md

 1) Read the configuration from game_support_key_mapping.json to determine whether to enable the input-to-touch functionality.
-2) Read the corresponding game peripheral type's touch conversion template from the game_controller_service.
+2) Read the corresponding game peripheral type's touch conversion configuration from the game_controller_service.
-3) Based on the input events and categories of gaming peripherals, determine whether to send a notification for configuring the input-to-touch template.
+3) Based on the input events and categories of gaming peripherals, determine whether to send a notification for configuring the input-to-touch configuration.
-    - When the keyboard inputs Q, W, or P, it indicates the need to open the input-to-touch template configuration page for the keyboard.
+    - When the keyboard inputs Q, W, or P, it indicates the need to open the input-to-touch configuration page for the keyboard.
-    - When the floating controller function key is clicked, it indicates the need to open the input-to-touch template configuration interface for the floating controller.
+    - When the floating controller function key is clicked, it indicates the need to open the input-to-touch configuration configuration interface for the floating controller.

-4) Based on the input-to-touch template, the input events of gaming peripherals (such as key events, mouse events, etc.) are converted into touchscreen events on the screen.
+4) Based on the input-to-touch configuration, the input events of gaming peripherals (such as key events, mouse events, etc.) are converted into touchscreen events on the screen.

 - **GameControllerService**